aronpammer/WebCrawler/README.md

 ![flowchart](https://raw.githubusercontent.com/velvetz7/WebCrawler/master/flowchart.png)

 ### Project decisions
-The first thing I had in mind while developing is to be as object oriented as possible and to be able to expand the application later on.
+The first thing I had in mind while developing is to be as object oriented as possible to be able to expand the application later on.
 The current project uses HashMaps and HashSets to efficiently store the informations about the websites, however this can be changed by creating a class that implements the AddressStorerInterface and giving that to CrawlConfig.
 One possible extension could be to use an sql or no-sql database to store the urls.